cisnerosf/hetzner-metal-kubernetes/README.md

 ## Inventory Configuration

 The `inventory.yml` file defines the structure of your K3S cluster.
 It contains host-level variables (per server) and group-level variables (shared across all servers).
-Below is a comprehensive reference of all available keys and their possible values (examples may be redacted, e.g `...`).
+Below is a comprehensive reference of all available keys and their possible values (some examples are redacted: `...`).

 ### Host-level Variables